Syntactic bootstrapping: Acquiring novel verbs

 Gillette et al. (1999) performed experiments which found that participants who were provided both environmental and syntactic contexts were better able to infer what muted word was uttered at a particular point in a video than when only the environmental context was provided.
 In the experiment, participants were shown muted videos of a mother and infant playing.
 At a particular point in the video, a beep would sound and participants had to guess what word the beep stood for.
 It was always a verb or noun.
 Experimental results showed that participants were correct on identifying nouns more often than verbs.
 This shows that certain contexts are conducive to learning certain categories of words, like nouns, while the same context is not conducive to learning other categories, like verbs.
 However, when the scene was paired with a sentence containing all novel words, but the same syntactic structure as the original sentence, adults were better able to guess the verb.
 This shows that syntactic context is useful in the acquisition of verbs.

-An early demonstration by Naigles (1990) of syntactic bootstrapping involved showing 2-year-olds a video of a duck using its left hand to push a rabbit down into a squatting position while both the animals wave their right arms in circles.
+An early demonstration by Letitia Naigles (1990) of syntactic bootstrapping involved showing 2-year-olds a video of a duck using its left hand to push a rabbit down into a squatting position while both the animals wave their right arms in circles.